 Of course, we have to give the wildlife some incentives to keep the wildlife keen on staying put, the first of which are tempting plants that are rich in nectar.
 Last weekend, I counted four species of bee on our lythrum salicaria ‘Blush’, plus a whole host of hoverflies and other unidentified insects.
 Bergamot (aptly called Beebalm) and borage are just two of the many species that attract flying visitors.

-I’ve written about bee-friendly plants for 50connect before, so if you want a quick reminder of which plants to choose, you can find the article ‘the bees needs’ in the 50connect archive here.
+I’ve written about bee-friendly plants for 50connect before, so if you want a quick reminder of which plants to choose.

 Choosing plants that have attractive and persistent seed-heads is another easy tactic and one that is overlooked: I grow both sunflowers and teasels (easy to grow from seed – try Suttons), not just for their statuesque impact, but because the birds love to pick the seeds in the later summer months and autumn.
 One of my favourite sights in the garden is watching goldfinches swaying on the top of the teasels, desperate to get the last of the hidden seed treasures inside.